htilburgs/MMM-MyPrayerTimes/README.md

 # MMM-MyPrayerTimes
-MyPrayerTimes is a simple Module, that calculates the prayer times for any location around the world, based on a variety of calculation methods currently used in Muslim communities using the Aladhan API
+MyPrayerTimes is a simple Module, that calculates the prayer times for any location around the world, based on a variety of calculation methods currently used in Muslim communities using the Aladhan API.

+The mathematical side of how the calculation should work is generally agreed upon in the Islamic world.
+Then again, this is an assumption I am making based on the number of countries that use the angle based calculation (and please note that I am not religiously or formally qualified and am providing this information with absolute humility in the hope that it may be useful).
+However, based on location, government preferences, and other 'factors', there are differences in the methods that produce, sometimes, a substantial variation in timings.
+If the mathematical side interests you, have a look at this excellent explanation: http://praytimes.org/wiki/Prayer_Times_Calculation.

+A calculation method is typically made up of the following:

+- The Fajr Angle
+- The Maghrib Angle or minutes after sunset that Maghrib should be
+- The Isha Angle or minutes after Maghrib that Isha should be

+The AlAdhan API has default values for all 3, and most methods only specifically specify Fajr and Isha.

+Most countries adhere to one of the above methods, and they then tune the timings further, by adding a few minutes here and there, based on criteria that may seem completely arbitrary.

 ![Screenshot](screenshot.png)